Informed Design for Inventor Software | Download Informed Design for Inventor | Autodesk

 Streamlined Product Documentation: Simplify the generation of product documentation at scale and effortlessly generate the necessary outputs for fabrication.

-Through customisable, parametric versions of your building products, customers can tailor designs within set parameters, reducing waste and non-viable products.
+Through customizable, parametric versions of your building products, customers can tailor designs within set parameters, reducing waste and non-viable products.

-Promote smoother operations and avoid downstream delays and rework by equipping your customers with known-manufacturable and customisable versions of your building products.
+Promote smoother operations and avoid downstream delays and rework by equipping your customers with known-manufacturable and customizable versions of your building products.

-Use Blockly codeblocks to limit building product customisation based on manufacturing capabilities.
+Use Blockly codeblocks to limit building product customization based on manufacturing capabilities.

 Preview and test rules during authoring to confirm correct parameter validation and model updates in response to edits.